yandex-research/mind-your-format/README.md

 ```

 ## Template transfer
-In order to evaluate template transfer between different setups, you need to run evaluation of the desired methods varying the `--template_seed` argument.
+In order to evaluate template transfer between different setups, you need to run experiments for the desired methods varying the `--template_seed` argument.
 See the example for different prediction methods below:

 ```bash
 python selection_methods.py \